Skip to content

 run(project_dir="./blueprints", concurrency=2)

-You should see a table with the run status of the blueprints in the DAG.
+You should see a table with the run status of the blueprints in the DAG similar to the one below.

 Result